Uznavi/Perfect-Racer/README.md

         Check to see if the high score is being recorded and displayed correctly.
 As well as the correct songs playing depending on if you beat the high score or didn't
     5. Cheat code:
-        Check to see if the cheat code I added works (i won't tell you what the code is :D)
+        EPILEPSY WARNING: DO NOT USE THE CHEAT CODE IF YOU ARE EPILEPTIC Check to see if the cheat code I added works (i won't tell you what the code is :D)
     Bonus: Test controller support:
         If you have a Switch Pro Controller or a PS5 dualsense, guess what?
 This game is compatible with those!
 Freakin' epic, amirite? (kill me).
 If you don't mind, please play with these controllers since the experience is honestly much better.
 Connect them via USB (could be USB-C to USB-C or USB-C to USB-C).